hbsagen/Rancilio-Silvia-Arduino-PID/README.md

 3 - Boiling point based on actual atmospheric pressure (I don't know yet if this is of any use for making better espresso)
 4 - USB port for adjusting/tuning and logging

-I will upload the Arduino file, schematics and more information as I complete them.
+I will upload the schematics and more information as I complete them.

 <ins>Parts used:</ins>